Knowing When to Quit: Probabilistic Early Exits for Speech Separation: Methods

+The performance of speech separation and enhancement systems is often reported as \acfp{snr} or \acp{snri} (i.e. the relative gain in \ac{snr} by using $\vec{\widehat{x}}_i$ over the input signal $\vec{\widetilde{x}}$), computed as the ratio of the power of the target signal $\vec{x}_j$ to be estimated and the power of the error signal $\vec{x}_j - \vec{\widehat{x}}_i$,

+Using \ac{snr} and \ac{snri} as early-exit conditions for speech separation is desirable because they conceptually measure the loudness of the error relative to the loudness of the target (or the improvement over the target), ensuring that the system can optimistically exit when an acceptable speech-to-noise balance is obtained.

-We use a Bayesian objective where the target signal $\vec{x} \in \mathbb{R}^T$ is modelled by jointly predicting an estimated signal $\vec{\widehat{x}} \in \mathbb{R}^T$ and a variance $\sigma^2$ in the prediction, where we assume a Gaussian distribution on the signal error and a conjugate inverse-gamma prior on the variance.
-Marginalizing the variance, we obtain the multivariate Student t-distribution likelihood given by:
+Both \ac{snr} and \ac{snri} however require access to the target $\vec{x}_j$, which is unknown in a predictive setting.
+We therefore propose to probabilistically model both the target $\vec{x}_j$ and the error of the prediction using a simple Bayesian objective where the target signal $\vec{x}_j$ is modelled by jointly predicting an estimated signal $\vec{\widehat{x}}_i$ and a variance parameter $\sigma_i^2 \in \mathbb{R}$, where we assume a Gaussian distribution on the signal error and a conjugate inverse-gamma prior on the variance.
+Marginalizing out the variance, we obtain a multivariate Student t-likelihood:

-where $\Gamma(\cdot)$ is the gamma function and $\alpha$ and $\beta$ are the shape and scale in the inverse gamma parameterization, which are predicted by the model along with the estimated signal $\vec{\widehat{x}}$.
+where $\Gamma(\cdot)$ is the gamma function and $\alpha_i$ and $\beta_i$ are the shape and scale in the inverse-gamma parameterization, which are to be predicted by the model along with the estimated signal $\vec{\widehat{x}}_i$.
 This objective strikes a simple balance between reducing the ratio of the signal error and variance scale through the last term, while also being penalized for underestimating the variance by the second-to-last term.
+See~\cref{sec:scale_invariance} for a scale-invariant version of this objective and relationship to \ac{sisnr}.
+When optimizing this objective we use \ac{upit} to assign targets $\vec{x}_j$ to estimated sources and parameters $\vec{\widehat{x}}_i, \alpha_i, \beta_i$ by taking the maximum likelihood permutation.
+When training with multiple exits, we jointly permute all exits together such that speakers cannot swap between consecutive exits, and optimize the total likelihood by summing over all exits and speakers without any weighting.

-\textbf{Predictive Signal-to-Noise Ratios:} Using the above probabilistic objective that directly models both signal and error magnitude allows us to construct early exit conditions expressed directly as predictive signal-to-noise ratios, providing an interpretable thresholding mechanism for early exit.
-The regular \gls{snr}, and \gls{snri} (i.e., the improvement in \gls{snr} by using the estimated signal over the input mixture $\vec{\widetilde{x}} \in \mathbb{R}^T$) that can be expressed as
+\paragraph{Predictive Signal-to-Noise Ratios} Using the distributional assumptions on the target and error signals allows us to construct early exit conditions expressed directly as predictive signal-to-noise ratios, providing an interpretable thresholding mechanism for early exit.
+Based on our model assumptions, we have

-Per our model assumptions, we have where $\chisq{T}{\lambda}$ is a non-central chi-square distribution with non-centrality parameter $\lambda$ and $T$ degrees of freedom. \gls{snri} can now be written as a ratio of (non-central) chi-square distributions,
+where $\chisq{T}{\lambda}$ is a non-central chi-square distribution with non-centrality parameter $\lambda$ and $T$ degrees of freedom.
+The \ac{snr} and \ac{snri} can now be written as ratios of (non-central) chi-square distributions,